How to use home equity to remodel your home

 3. Decide on a way of accessing your equity

 The right choice is the option that works for your budget and goals.
-Each way of accessing your home equity could provide the same amount but offers different repayment terms.
-HELOCs, for example, often have variable interest rates, whereas home equity loans typically have fixed interest rates.
+You may be able to borrow the same amount, but HELOCs and home equity loans work quite differently.
+HELOCs often have variable interest rates, whereas home equity loans typically have fixed interest rates.
 These terms are among the factors that can guide your decision.

 4. Complete the application process

 Before you can use your home equity, you usually have to qualify, apply and close on a loan or HELOC.
-You may be able to compare the terms and requirements before applying for a home equity product.
+You can typically compare different lenders’ terms and requirements before applying for a home equity product.
 Applications usually require details about your home and finances.
-Lenders might also require an appraisal to help determine your equity.
-It’s key to understand the repayment terms and any closing costs before signing an agreement.
+Then, lenders might require an appraisal to verify your home’s value and available equity.
+Before you sign, it’s important to understand and plan for this new debt.

 Pros and cons of using home equity for renovations